Luciana-Matos/rotatable-globe_PowerBI_DENEB/README.md

 ## 📖 About the Project
 As a Brazilian migrant living in Portugal, I was curious to explore how my experience connects with the broader movement of Brazilians around the world.
 Using the globe visualization, I wanted to show where Brazilians are living abroad and how widespread this diaspora has become.
+To do that, I used the original data provided Brazilian Ministry of Foreign Affairs and modified the **Deneb Vega code** (originally by Ying Fu) to display **Brazilian migration data** instead of the original dataset

 ---